JanBoonen/TwsApiCpp/README.md

 The footprint of the library is small and fast.

 ## Examples programs
-There are some examples programs included in the [TwsApiC++/Test/Src](https://github.com/JanBoonen/TwsApiCpp/tree/master/TwsApiC%2B%2B/Test/Src) directory.
+There are some examples programs included in the delivery in the [TwsApiC++/Test/Src](https://github.com/JanBoonen/TwsApiCpp/tree/master/TwsApiC%2B%2B/Test/Src) directory.

+An simple example that demonstrates some strengths of the library is [Retrieve History](https://github.com/JanBoonen/TwsApiCpp/wiki/Example---Retrieve-History) in the wiki pages.

 ## Features - what makes the use of TwsApiC++ worthwile